PeZeqo/capstone_pokemon_bci/README.md

 * Have someone review it and approve it
 * Merge and delete the branch

-Small note: if you use a new library, make sure to update requirements.txt to reflect that new dependency.
+Small note: if you use a new library, make sure to update Requirement.txt to reflect that new dependency.
 You can do the following to check what to update the file too:

 * in cmd/terminal run "python -m pip freeze"
 * this should print the whole list of python libraries you have
-* copy this into requirements.txt
+* copy this into Requirement.txt
 * make sure this update is pushed as part of your branch